Anferova-A/web-dev-course-SSU-21/Task-Web_Game/readme.md

 ## Rules of the game

 ### All you need is to deftly turn in the direction of the flying assessment!
-To do this, you only need 2 keys - left and right! Если ты поймал оценку - то тебе прибавится +1 балл. Максимум - 100. Чем больше баллов ты набрал, тем ближе к максимальной оценке на экзамене!
+To do this, you only need 2 keys - left and right!
+If you caught the score, then you will get +1 point.
+Maximum - 100.
+The more points you score, the closer to the maximum score on the exam!

 <br>